 Skin aging and nutrition are such a hot topic lately.
 For example, what vitamins are good for your skin?
 Why are vitamins important for skin health?
-Do you know that the introduction of smart nutrition is an excellent preventive measure for collagen production in your skin?
+Do you know that smart nutrition is an excellent preventive measure for collagen production in your skin?

 The skin is the largest organ of the body.
 The aging process also significantly affects it.
 That is to say estrogen receptors have been detected on the cellular components of the skin.
 This lowers levels of estrogen that influence skin-cell metabolism.
 Changes in the skin collagen lead to diminished elasticity and skin strength.
 That is why there is also a distinct reduction of collagen production after menopause.
 Changes in vascularity are typically found following menopause.
 For example, you might begin to notice more pronounced veins in your skin following menopause.
 Dermal blood flow decreases significantly in postmenopausal women.

 Repair functions in the skin are regulated by a group of chemicals called cytokines.
 These are the epidermal cell growth factor (ECGF), transforming growth factor (TGF), and angiogenesis factor.
 AF stimulates the rebuilding of the microvascular system within the skin.
 TGF and EGF stimulate rapid cell proliferation for the replacement of dead or damaged cells.

 Excessive exposure to UV rays causes oxidation of the collagen and elastin fibers in this skin.
 This, in turn, causes ‘cross-linking.
 That is to say, cross-linking causes the collagen in the skin to become tangled and stiffen.
 This results in sagging and loss of skin elasticity.
 That allows facial expressions to put deep lines and wrinkles in the skin.